RedHat-UX/red-hat-design-system/docs/theming/customizing.md

 Red Hat Design System is composed of tokens, elements, and patterns, each layer building on the last.
 Theming emerges as a design possibility from the composition of those smaller pieces.
-By setting custom values for themable design tokens, elements, sections, or entire pages can take on a new color scheme, layout density, etc. Custom themes can apply to multiple color-palettes and to both the `light` and `dark` backgrounds.
+By setting custom values for themeable design tokens, elements, sections, or entire pages can take on a new color scheme, layout density, etc. Custom themes can apply to multiple color-palettes and to both the `light` and `dark` backgrounds.